 Synod has created several standing committees, including the Agenda Committee, Constitutions and Canons Committee, Investment Committee and Nominations Committee.

-See who’s on Diocesan Council and its committees.
+See who’s on Synod Council and its committees.

 The Diocese of Toronto was incorporated by “An Act to Incorporate the Synod of the Diocese of Toronto, and to Unite the Church Society of the Diocese of Toronto therewith,” an act of the Legislature of Ontario passed on Jan.
 23, 1869.
 The corporation created by this statute is “The Incorporated Synod of the Diocese of Toronto.”
 No parish has a separate incorporation number.